BrianStrout/masha/README.md

 <br />
  <p >
-      This site was made for Masha Kiseleva, a young, motivated, and aspiring model who lives in Lisbon, Portugal, and London, UK.
+      This site was made for Masha Kiseleva, a young, motivated, and aspiring model who lives in Lisbon, Portugal and London, UK.
                   As this site is meant to serve not only as part of my portfolio, but also as a starting point and first draft of her professional modeling website, it was created with a focus on aesthetic.
-It was coded from scratch in React with CSS and also incorporated Framer's Motion api to help give the site's introduction a more eye catching entrance.
+It was coded from scratch in React with CSS and also incorporats Framer's Motion api to help give the site's introduction a more eye catching entrance.
   </p>

 <!-- LICENSE -->